vectorgraphics/v3d/README.md

 See [V3D types](https://raw.githubusercontent.com/vectorgraphics/asymptote/HEAD/v3dtypes.csv) for the list of V3D objects and their corresponding type numbers.

 The `center index` is used for implementing billboard labels that always face the viewer.
-If the index is positive, it points into an array of center positions; if it is zero, there is no associated center point.
+If the index is positive, it points into an array of center positions; if it is zero, there is no associated center position and the labels are embedded into the 3D scene.

 The `material index` points into an array `Material` of materials.